Gordon888/Estate_Property/README.md

 Home Sweet Home

-"Estate" is a website built with:
+"Estate" is a responsive website built with:
 - HTML
 - CSS
 - Bootstrap